nashville-software-school/client-side-mastery/HTML_CSS_FLEXBOX/Projects/QuoteBook_part1.md

 - Demo how to create a basic html project with html and css
 - Talk about the overall structure of the html page
 - Build out the webpage layout with the class using some hard-coded demo data
-- A a tint of style to your code
+- A tint of style to your code
   - demo the Elements Tab in Dev tools to do this.